-The Roger '52 and Paula G. Blatter Scholarship- Established by the Blatters to provide scholarships for a male or female business major with an accounting concentration and a female student majoring in business communication or English who intends to pursue a career in business communication, writing, journalism or communication.
-Recipients must have junior or senior classification and maintain an overall GPA of at least 2.5.
+The Roger '52 and Paula G. Blatter Scholarship- Established by the Blatters to provide scholarships for a male or female business major with an accounting concentration and a female student majoring in business

 The Dr. Chauncey G. & Mrs. Ruth H. Bly Scholarship-This scholarship was established by Mrs. Bly and friends to honor Dr. Bly and to support a junior or senior pre-medical major who maintains a 3.5 GPA.
 Dr. Bly was Thiel College's 13th president serving from 1961 until 1974.